chuv-ssrc/bam-server-scala/README.md

     curl -k http://localhost:9000/

 Configure a proxy to make it available from the outside world.
-Here with Apache:
+Example with Apache:

     <VirtualHost *:443>
         ...